Tasburgh: Tasburgh in the 19th century

+Poverty continued to be a problem for many of the villagers, particularly during the agricultural depressions at the beginning and latter part of the century.
+In 1816 Thomas Clabburn left £400 invested in annuities for the relief of the parish poor, the interest to purchase bread or coal to be distributed on the first Monday of February each year.

 The Old Rectory standing to the west of the church was built by the Rev Henry Preston in 1840 to replace the ruinous rectory he had inherited at what is today Glebe Cottage on Low Road.
-His capacious and elegant Victorian building has in turn been succeeded by a new rectory built close by in 1983.

-The indefatigable Henry Preston brought education for all to Tasburgh when he founded a public elementary school on his rectory land alongside Church Hill (in those days, School Hill).
-The school was officially opened on 15 September 1844 with this prayer, 'Oh Lord my God, hearken unto the cry and to the prayer which thy servant prayeth unto Thee today, that Thine eyes may be open towards this house, night and day'.
+Henry Preston brought education to Tasburgh when he founded a public elementary school on his rectory land alongside Church Hill (in those days, School Hill).
+The school was officially opened on 15 September 1844.

-There were sixty-two children attending school that first year.
-Most came from Tasburgh, but some walked from Tharston and Flordon; the youngest were five years old.
-In 1854 the schoolmistress was Eliza Goddard.
-The single room of the school was enlarged in 1880 to accommodate no less than 100 pupils, and in 1899 a new classroom was added to hold thirty infants.

 A vast improvement in the transport of people, goods, livestock and mail came with the opening of the Eastern Union Railway through the area on 12 December 1849.
 Steam trains linked London, Ipswich, Diss and Norwich, five stopping daily at the local station at Flordon.
 At first the Norwich terminal was called Victoria Station and stood at the top of St Stephen's Street.
-A fine station was built at Flordon with buildings in typical Victorian style sporting large ornate chimneys, slate roofs and decorated brickwork.
-The first stationmaster was James Clayton.
-Close by stood the Railway Tavern kept by Jonathan Pawley.
+A station was built at Flordon with buildings in typical Victorian style sporting large ornate chimneys, slate roofs and decorated brickwork.

-The coming of railways to Norfolk brought a drastic fall in the heavy traffic of stage coaches, carriers and wagons along the main road through Tasburgh.
-Within a year sales of hay at the Bird-in-Hand fell from 50 tons annually to around 17, and all five licensed stage coach services disappeared.

 In 1863 rail travel to Harleston, Bungay, Beccles and beyond became possible with the completion of the Waveney Valley Railway, which left the main line at Tivetshall Station.
 In 1881 a further branch line from Forncett Station to Wymondham opened up travel to many other parts of the county.
 All the railways in the area were absorbed into the Great Eastern Railway.